jyothisvjames/test_repo/README.md

 # test_repo
-This is a test repository
+This is a test repository that is used for testing.